 Do you find hand stitching intimidating?
-Come along and I’ll walk you through some easy steps to teach you how to sew by hands!
+Come along and I’ll walk you through some easy steps to teach you how to sew with your hand!

 I first started my sewing journey by hand-sewing clothing.
 My mother was a pro at sewing clothes by hand (she never used a sewing machine!).
 She taught me my very first lessons on how to sew with hand.